 Virginia Wesleyan University is an Equal Opportunity Employer.
-Applicants are considered on the basis of skills, experience, and qualifications without regard to race, religion, color, creed, gender, national and ethnic origin, age, marital status, covered veteran status, sexual orientation, gender identity and expression, the presence of non-job-related medical disability, or any other legally protected status.7 b.
+Applicants are considered on the basis of skills, experience, and qualifications without regard to race, religion, color, creed, gender, national and ethnic origin, age, marital status, covered veteran status, sexual orientation, gender identity and expression, the presence of nonb.
 With respect to prefix, provide the title of Mr., Ms., Mrs., or no designation, as requested by the student or employee;9

-- 2. Set out a more specific set of policies defining the meaning of its general statement of non-discrimination to the effect that the University will: - With regard to the privacy rights of a transgender person, recognize or protect the identity of a transgender student or employee as requested by the affected transgender person;
+- 2. Set out a more specific set of policies defining the meaning of its general statement of non-discrimination to the effect that the University will: - a.
+With regard to the privacy rights of a transgender person, recognize or protect the identity of a transgender student or employee as requested by the affected transgender person;